Terms of Service

 2. What is included as part of my Agreement for Services with Storm?

-Your Service Agreement(s), any Storm document describing features, products or services and any other document incorporated by reference together with these Service Terms constitute our agreement with you (“Agreement”).
-In the event of an inconsistency between the constituent documents of the Agreement, the inconsistency will be resolved by giving preference first to a Service Agreement(s), then to the Service Terms, and lastly to any other Storm documentation describing features, products or services.
+The “Agreement” includes the Service Terms, Service Agreements [made available on the Website at the following URL: https://storm.ca/terms-of-service/ ] for Services to which you subscribe, any Storm document describing features, products or services and any other document incorporated by reference together with these Service Terms.
+In the event of an inconsistency between the constituent documents of the Agreement, the inconsistency will be resolved by giving preference first to any Service Agreement(s), then to the Service Terms, then to any other Storm documentation describing features, products or services, and lastly to any other documents incorporated by reference.

 3. How do I accept this Agreement?